zhtvk/hypernet/README.md

 ## Introduction

 This is a short demo of our hyperspectral image classification method based on convolutional neural networks.
-Hypernet was initially described in our ACM MM'15 [paper](http://dl.acm.org/citation.cfm?id=2806306) titled Hyperspectral Image Classification with Convolutional Neural Networks.
+Hypernet was initially described in the ACM MM'15 [paper](http://dl.acm.org/citation.cfm?id=2806306) titled Hyperspectral Image Classification with Convolutional Neural Networks.